petershin/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/additional-content-display-options/displaying-collections.md

 To display the content sets, start with a blank page, and then add the necessary asset publishers and configure them to display the content sets.

-1. Create a new Home page for your site as a widget page with a 1 column layout.
+1. Create a new home page for your site as a widget page with a 1 column layout.
 If you're using a fresh Liferay DXP bundle, you can just remove the Hello World widget from the sample Home page.

 1. Open the *Add* menu and add two *Content Management* &rarr; *Asset Publishers* to the page stacked vertically.